city

 Bluestone

 Native to the northeastern U.S., bluestone gets its distinctive hue from traces of feldspar minerals.
-It comes in a natural cleft finish and the smooth fine-grained surface of bluestone stands up well to weathering.
+It comes in a natural cleft finish, and the smooth, fine-grained surface of bluestone stands up well to weathering.
 Bluestone can provide an elegant paved patio, walkway, or pool surround with its range of blue, grey, and buff limestone colors.

 Travertine

 With its distinct pitted surface and earthy tones, travertine is a unique paving material known for its ornamental qualities.
 It's formed by mineral deposits from hot springs and it exhibits cavities that create an uneven, porous texture.
 When used for patios, walkways, and pool decks, the rustic layered look of travertine's natural texture provides Old World charm and elegance to outdoor living spaces.
+When comparing travertine vs. limestone, travertine has more surface pitting and a more antique appearance, while limestone offers smoother surfaces and softer tones.

 Slate